dpSWATH-sun/dpSWATH/README.md

 ## Contacts
-Please submit any issues happened to dpMC on issues section or send Emails to dpSWATH.sun@gmail.com.
+Please submit any issues happened to dpSWATH on issues section or send Emails to dpSWATH.sun@gmail.com.